ryosantouchh/nestjs-starter-template/README.md

 A production-shaped NestJS starter: layered architecture, TypeORM + Postgres, RabbitMQ worker with dead-letter queues, JWT + API-key auth, structured logging, and **end-to-end distributed tracing via OpenTelemetry → OTel Collector → Tempo → Grafana**.

-This branch (`tracing-collector`) adds the observability stack on top of the API/worker foundation.

 ---

 ## Table of contents